Type 1 Diabetes and Your Child: Meals and Snacks

 These tips can make things easier on you and your child:

-• Stock up on healthy snacks.
+Stock up on healthy snacks.
 If your child is active, they may need a snack before, during, and after the activity.
 Bring snacks to sports events and activities.
 Snacks help maintain your child’s blood sugar during exercise.
 Give your child a few healthy snack choices so they can feel a sense of control.
+Most often, your snacks should be easy-to-digest foods that have 15 to 45 grams of carbohydrates.

 To learn more